Loeb takes Dakar Rally stage after Sainz caught speeding

 Riyadh (AFP) – Sebastien Loeb grabbed victory Sunday in the eighth stage of the Dakar Rally after Carlos Sainz was hit with a five-minute penalty.

-The victory lifted Loeb to fourth overall but he remains almost two hours behind overall leader Nasser Al-Attiyah.
+The victory lifted Loeb to fourth overall but he remains almost two hours behind rally leader Nasser Al-Attiyah.

 The 48-year-old Frenchman won the stage by 2 minutes and 11 seconds in his Prodrive from Qatari Al-Attiyah after 822 km of racing through valleys and sand between Al-Duwadimi and Riyadh.

-Loeb has had a wildly up-and-down race.
-After bad days on Monday and Tuesday he won on Wednesday and then rolled his car on Thursday and on Saturday lost more than 16 minutes.
+Loeb has had a wildly up-and-down race in his Prodrive.
+After bad days on Monday and Tuesday he won on Wednesday but rolled his car on Thursday and on Saturday lost more than 16 minutes.

+"It was a good stage, a clean stage this time, for us," said Loeb at the finish on Sunday.
+"Just one puncture, we had to change one wheel, but the rest was okay.
+We tried to make it a big one."

 Sainz has also had shifting fortunes in the sands.
 On Sunday he was caught driving 40 kilometres over the limit in his Audi in a 30kph section.
 The penalty dropped him to third for the day at 3min 31sec.